 Potassium iodide - Wikipedia KI is used with silver nitrate to make silver iodide (AgI), an important chemical in film photography KI is a component in some disinfectants and hair treatment chemicals

-Frequently Asked Questions About Potassium Iodide - NRC Will KI be effective in case of a terrorist attack or dirty bomb?
+Frequently Asked Questions About Potassium Iodide Will KI be effective in case of a terrorist attack or dirty bomb?
 If terrorists attack either at a nuclear power plant or with a "dirty" bomb, radioactive iodine would have to be released in order for potassium iodide (KI) to be needed